Sunday Arrival Process

 - Visit the Dining Hall for a quick orientation about how set-up and clean up work in our Dining Hall.

-- *NEW THIS YEAR* Troop Photos can be taken, on the grassy area next to the Dining Hall, after these three stations have been completed
+- Troop Photos can be taken on the grassy area next to the Dining Hall, after these three stations have been completed

-- Sign up for CPR, or badges (Horsemanship, Golf, Robotics, Law, and Sailing) at the Office
+- Sign up for CPR, or programs with a fee (Horsemanship, Robotics, Photography, ATV) at the Camp Office

 - The unit will return to the campsite and finish setting up camp.